The best sci-fi movies on Netflix

 Netflix is fast becoming a home for big budget sci-fi: in recent months, Will Smith blockbuster Bright and secret release The Cloverfield Paradox have joined the ranks of intriguing sci-fi TV series Stranger Things, The OA, Sense8 and Altered Carbon.

-But their back catalogue of science fiction movies is also particularly strong, from blockbusters like Star Trek and Star Wars to hidden gems.
+But their back catalogue of science fiction movies is also particularly strong, from blockbusters to hidden gems.

 - New on Netflix: the best movies and TV shows released every day